FC Dallas 25th Season Top 5 All-Time Players – Right Back - 3rd Degree

 The Top 4 in this Right Back ranking were quite clear, 5th place is where it got murky and the choice just squeaked in by virtue of the votes he did get being very high.
 Like Left Back, there was no unanimous vote-getter at Right Back.

-Top 5 FC Dallas Left Backs of All-Time
+Top 5 FC Dallas Right Backs of All-Time

 5. Jorge “Zarco” Rodriguez – 1997 to 2002Embed from Getty Images